gitificial/gitificial.github.io/_posts/2020-02-16-python-cloudant-couchdb-endpoint-access.md

 }
 {% endhighlight %}

-With the following script example, we are able to retrieve the count of documents with a specific content.
-We want to know, how many documents have the field content 'source': 'CNN' and 'category': 'news' :
+We want to know, how many documents have the field content 'source': 'CNN' and 'category': 'news'.
+With the following simple script example, we are able to retrieve the count of documents with the specific content:

 {% highlight python %}
 import json